 The Mi’kmaq Maliseet Atlantic Youth Council (MMAYC) provides Atlantic First Nations youth with practical goals and solutions to enhance mental, physical, emotional and spiritual well-being.
-MMAYC will strengthen and advance the goals and responsibilities of youth resulting in a greater self-identity and independence through a strategy that incorporates traditional and modern-day practices.
+MMAYC will strengthen and advance youths’ responsibilities and goals, resulting in greater self-identity and independence through a strategy that incorporates traditional and modern-day practices.

 The Elder Care Working Group seeks to engage our First Nations Elders in dialog to properly ascertain their needs and information on barriers that they face; and, find innovative solutions to support them.

-The Resolution Health Support Program (RHSP) provides access to an appropriate level of mental wellness support services to Indian Residential School (IRS) survivors and their family members(s); and, ensures that eligible former IRS students can safely address a broad spectrum of wellness issues related to the disclosure of childhood abuse(s).
+The Resolution Health Support Program (RHSP) provides access to an appropriate level of mental wellness support services to Indian Residential School (IRS) survivors and their family members(s).
+It ensures that eligible former IRS students can safely address a broad spectrum of wellness issues related to the disclosure of childhood abuse(s).

-The Non-Insure Health Benefits Navigator: Joe MacEachern, is available to provide the most up-to-date and relevant information on NIHB and help guide individuals through all the bureaucratic layers to access medically necessary health benefits.
-Joe provides information to individuals but understands that his position exists to offer emotional support and, where appropriate, advocate for individuals.
-Joe is well versed in the appeal process of decisions that the NIHB program makes on an individual’s file and is more than willing to help First Nations with their NIHB claim.
+The Non-Insure Health Benefits Navigator (NIHB) is available to provide the most up-to-date and relevant information on NIHB and help guide individuals through all the bureaucratic layers to access medically necessary health benefits.
+The NIHB Navigator provides information to individuals but understands that the position exists to offer emotional support and, where appropriate, advocate for individuals.
+The NIHB Navigator is well versed in the appeal process of decisions that the NIHB program makes on an individual’s file, and is more than willing to help First Nations with their NIHB claim.

-The Aboriginal Health Human Resources Initiative (AHHRI) seeks to ensure that First Nations, Inuit (FNIH) and Métis have access to health providers they need both now and in the future.
-AHHRI hopes to accomplish this by finding innovative ways to encourage and support Aboriginal students entering into to health care professions and to support health managers and community based workers acquire the skills to more effectively meet the health care needs of Aboriginal communities.
+The Aboriginal Health Human Resources Initiative (AHHRI) seeks to ensure that First Nations, Inuit, and Métis have access to health providers they need both now and in the future.
+AHHRI supports this in two ways.

-The Atlantic First Nations Annual Health Conference is an excellent networking opportunity for the entire Atlantic region for health professionals to create linkages and opportunities for collaboration; participate in training opportunities; and to increase their awareness of about regional issues.
+The Atlantic First Nations Annual Health Conference is an excellent networking opportunity for the entire Atlantic region.
+Health professionals create linkages and opportunities for collaboration, participate in training opportunities, and increase their awareness of about regional issues.
 A highlight of the conference each year is the "Honour Our People Awards."

 When engaging and working with First Nations people, cultural safety must always be taken into consideration.

-Should you or your organization wish to work with and or learn more on First Nations culture in the Atlantic region, please contact Jarvis Googoo, APC Health Policy Analyst, who can provide you with contact information on various people or organizations in the Altantic region.
+Should you or your organization wish to work with and or learn more on First Nations culture in the Atlantic region, please contact Jarvis Googoo, APC Director of Health, who can provide you with contact information on various people or organizations in the Atlantic region.